Felt: Needle felting

-Recently, needle-felting machines have become popular for art or craft felters.
+Recently, needle felting machines have become popular for art or craft felters.
 Similar to a sewing machine, these tools have several needles that punch fibers together.
 These machines can be used to create felted products more efficiently.
 The embellishment machine allows the user to create unique combinations of fibers and designs.

 Carroting

 Invented in the mid 17th century and used until the mid-20th centuries, a process called "carroting" was used in the manufacture of good quality felt for making men's hats.
 Beaver, rabbit or hare skins were treated with a dilute solution of the mercury compound mercuric nitrate.
 The skins were dried in an oven where the thin fur at the sides turned orange, the color of carrots.
 Pelts were stretched over a bar in a cutting machine, and the skin was sliced off in thin shreds, with the fleece coming away entirely.
 The fur was blown onto a cone-shaped colander and then treated with hot water to consolidate it.
-The cone then peeled off and passed through wet rollers to cause the fur to felt.
+The cone of felt was then peeled off and passed through wet rollers to cause the fur to felt.
 These 'hoods' were then dyed and blocked to make hats.
 The toxic solutions from the carrot and the vapours it produced resulted in widespread cases of mercury poisoning among hatters.
-This may be the origin of the phrase "mad as a hatter" which was used to humorous effect by Lewis Carroll in the chapter "A Mad Tea Party" of the novel Alice in Wonderland.
+This is the origin of the phrase "mad as a hatter", which was used to humorous effect by Lewis Carroll in the chapter "A Mad Tea Party" of the novel Alice in Wonderland.

 Uses

-Felt is used in a wide range of industries and manufacturing processes, from the automotive industry and casinos to musical instruments and home construction, as well as in gun wadding, either inside cartridges or pushed down the barrel of a muzzleloader.
-Felt had many uses in ancient times and continues to be widely used today.
+Felt had many uses in ancient times, and continues to be widely used today in textiles, footwear, art, and a wide range of industries and manufacturing processes that include the automotive industry and casinos to musical instruments and home construction.